The Weight of Glory · Chapter 9

 Designed for ceremony.

 "This is where he feeds," Dez said.
-His voice had gone flat.
-Professional.
-The voice of a man who had seen something like this before and survived by not reacting.
+His voice had gone flat and professional, the voice of a man who had seen something like this before and survived by not reacting.
 "The fights in the physical world generate the energy.
 It flows here.
 He consumes it here."

 Marcus stood in the centre of the dark octagon.
 His wraps blazed against the cold stone — a golden intruder in a kingdom of absence.
-He could feel Agon's territory pressing against him from every direction.
-The walls.
-The floor.
-The ceiling.
-The weight of every fight that had ever been fought for glory instead of purpose, every punch thrown in pride, every victory celebrated as if the fighter's strength belonged to him.
+Agon's territory pressed from every direction: wall, floor, ceiling, the accumulated weight of every fight waged for glory instead of purpose.

 "This territory is contested."

-His voice carried the weight of his wraps.
-His surrender.
-His Refinement.
-The words landed on the dark stone and the stone cracked.
-Hairline fractures running outward from his feet, golden light bleeding through from beneath, as if the arena's true floor was underneath and had been buried.
+His voice carried the weight of surrender.
+The words struck the dark stone and it cracked.
+Hairline fractures ran outward from his feet, golden light bleeding through from beneath as if the arena's true floor had been buried under it.

 The walls shook.
-The proto-wrapped fighters in the surrounding rooms turned — not physically, not consciously, but something in them heard.
+In the surrounding rooms, the proto-wrapped fighters turned — not physically, not consciously, but because something in them heard.
 Some of the proto-wraps flickered.
-Dimmed.
-A few shattered entirely — grey energy dissipating like fog in sunlight.
-The fighters connected to those wraps would wake tomorrow feeling different.
-Lighter.
-Confused.
-Free, in a way they couldn't explain.
+A few shattered entirely, grey energy dissipating like fog in sunlight.

 Marcus pressed outward.
-His wraps flared.
 The cracks widened.
 More proto-wraps shattered.

 Not from attack.
 From inside.
-A warmth in his chest that he recognised: pride.
-I'm doing this.
+Pride rose in his chest, quick and hot: I'm doing this.
 I'm the one dismantling his kingdom.
 I'm—

 The wraps went slack on his shoulders.
 The golden light dimmed by half.
 The cracks in the floor stopped spreading.